-With April’s designation as National Financial Literacy Month, the article referenced below give adults tips on how to develop financially literate children and teens—both male and female.
+With April’s designation as National Financial Literacy Month, this article gives adults tips on how to develop financially literate children and teens—both male and female.
 It discusses things like saving; having open discussions with them about financial matters; debt management; credit; banking and more.

 You can feel sure that if you take the time to go through each of the nine steps outlined, your kids will be a huge step ahead of their counterparts when it comes to understanding and managing their money.
 This certainly will make your job as a parent/guardian/teacher a lot easier.